Maytag Dryer Not Starting? How to Troubleshoot Common Issues and Fix Your Dryer

 2. How can I tell if my thermal fuse is blown?

-3. Can I replace the thermal fuse and start switching myself?
+3. Can I replace the thermal fuse and start switch myself?

 4. What should I do if my dryer starts but doesn’t heat?

-5. Why does my dryer make a humming noise but not start?
+5. Why does my dryer make a humming noise but doesn’t start?

 Frequently Asked Questions